 - machinery/laboratory equipment

 There is also a borderline between medicinal products and medical devices.
-In these cases, which regulatory regime will apply will depend on the claims being made and the mode of action of the specific product.
+In these cases it will be the claims being made and the mode of action that will decide which regulatory regime will apply.

 A medicinal product is: